hughbien/notebook/css3_specification.md

 ### Percentages
-Percantage values are always relative to another value, eg. a property of an ancestor element or the width of a containing block.
+Percentage values are always relative to another value, eg. a property of an ancestor element or the width of a containing block.

     p { line-height: 120% } /* 120% of font-size */